ESIPFed/science-on-schema.org/decisions/README.md

 ## Status ##
 *Proposed*

+## Decision ##
+Store all design decision using an ADR record in the [/decisions](/decisions) directory.
+Discussion may happen across Githubissues and pull requests, but these will be boiled down to the essentials of the decision and its context to expedite onboarding of new members.

 ## Context ##
 *Lightweight Architecture Decision Records (ADRs)* are a technique for capturing important architectural decisions along with their context and consequences stored in a version control system for the benefit of future team members as well as for external oversight.
 Storing ADRs in version control systems are recommended as opposed to Wikis or a website so that they remain in sync with the code itself.

 * See: https://www.thoughtworks.com/radar/techniques/lightweight-architecture-decision-records
 * See: https://github.com/joelparkerhenderson/architecture_decision_record

-## Decision ##
-When a design decision is made about how to implement schema.org properly, an ADR will be stored in this repository in the decisions directory.
-Discussion may happen across pull requests and Github Issues, but these will be boiled down to the essentials of the decision and its context to expedite onboarding of new members.

 ## Consequences ##